 4. Capacitance Bridge Calibration

 All balanced-bridge designs will be most accurate in the center of the dial.
 The relevant circuit components for this calibration are capacitors 0.02-S (0.02 uf), 0.0002-S (200 pf), and 2-S (2 uf) located at Selector Switch 2F, and range C4 is extended by the 0.15 MEG-S resistor located at Selector Switch 3R.
-All three capacitors must be precision (within 1%).
+All three capacitors must be good precision.
 The 150K resistor can be precision, or replaced with a 200K variable resistor and adjusted as necessary.
 For additional precision at the ends of the dial, install 100 ohm trimpots on both sides of the 7500 ohm bridge pot.

 - Range C1 = model TO-3 has installed a Variable Capacitor adjusted to 200 pf